yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/README.md

 # 1. 3-D motion capture data
 The 3-D motion capture data in this dataset are recorded using Qualisys and Vicon 3-D motion capture system.
-The original coordinates of the body/instrument markers on the x-, y-, and z- axes are provided.
+The original coordinates of 34 body/instrument markers on the x-, y-, and z- axes are provided.
 The body marker placement follows the Plug-In Gait Full-body model in Visual-3D's official documention.

 ![alt text](https://github.com/yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/blob/main/figure/mocap.png)